Death in Venice

-Death in Venice (Der Tod in Venedig) is a novella by German author Thomas Mann, published in 1912.
+Death in Venice (Der Tod in Venedig) is a novella by German author Thomas Mann, drawing in part on his own experience in Venice during the 1911 cholera epidemic.
+It was published in a limited edition by Hyperion-Verlag in 1912, serialised from October to November the same year in Die neue Rundschau, and issued in a trade edition by Fischer in 1913.
 It presents an ennobled writer who visits Venice, finding the experience liberating and uplifting, then increasingly becomes obsessed by the sight of a boy in a family of Polish tourists—Tadzio, a nickname for Tadeusz.
 Tadzio was likely based on a boy named Władzio whom Mann had observed during his 1911 visit to the city.